I. Faculty Teaching Load

 As an integral part of their teaching load, members of the full-time faculty are expected to teach evening courses that are part of the program of the department or school of which he/she is a member.
 Appropriate consideration, where possible, will be given to the schedules of faculty members who are to teach both day and evening so that the total load is a reasonable one.
-The schedule maker will attempt to not assign early morning classes to faculty members who have taught late classes the preceding night.

 C. Guidelines for Undergraduate Faculty Loads